 Dir.
 Alfred George Bailey, UK, 2016, 90min

-Film followed by director Q&A
+Film followed by Q&A with the filmmakers

 Directed by former musician and accomplished photographer Alfred George Bailey this feature film was shot over four years and spans the life and career of the breakthrough star.
 New interviews and archive footage chart Gregory’s incredible journey from humble beginnings in Bakersfield, California, to stage, studio and beyond, with his remarkable story underpinned by exclusive access during recording of the new Grammy winning, TAKE ME TO THE ALLEY - Best Jazz Vocal Album.
 The film features contributions from Gregory Porter’s brother Lloyd Porter and sister Lawanda, musical luminaries including Don Was, Hubert Laws, Van Morrison, Jools Holland, Gilles Peterson, Jamie Cullum, Jana Herzen and many more – as well as an account in Gregory Porter’s own words.